kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md

 ### §33.53   Engine system and component tests.

-\(a\) For those systems and components that cannot be adequately substantiated in accordance with endurance testing of §33.49, the applicant must conduct additional tests to demonstrate that systems or components are able to perform the intended functions in all declared environmental and operating conditions.
+\(a\) For those systems and components that cannot be adequately substantiated in accordance with endurance testing of [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.49   Endurance test.|§33.49]], the applicant must conduct additional tests to demonstrate that systems or components are able to perform the intended functions in all declared environmental and operating conditions.

 \(b\) Temperature limits must be established for each component that requires temperature controlling provisions in the aircraft installation to assure satisfactory functioning, reliability, and durability.